Fellsilent

 Fellsilent (also typeset as FELLSILENT) were a British heavy metal band from Milton Keynes.
 They possessed a technical, polyrhythmic style, similar to bands such as Meshuggah and Sikth.
 The band also focused on some melodic elements.
 They released their debut album The Hidden Words in 2008 which gained immediate popularity among metal fans.
 Touring with other British bands such as Enter Shikari and Exit Ten helped them to gain further popularity.
 In 2008, Fellsilent signed to US record label Sumerian Records.

 Influences

 Fellsilent listed many influences including bands such as Meshuggah, Sikth, Textures and the early heavy metal band Led Zeppelin.
-This mix of new and old was an important tool utilized by the band in pioneering the genre.
+This mix of new and old was an important tool used by the band in pioneering the genre.

 Reception

 Kerrang!
 Magazine noted the band highly saying: "The six piece stir up some seriously brutal technical bludgeoning riffs interspersed with stratospheric choruses, an exciting and invigorating soundtrack to break things to".